matrix-org/matrix-spec/content/client-server-api/modules/event_replacements.md

 must be sent in the unencrypted (cleartext) part of the event.

 For example, a replacement for an encrypted event might look like this:

-For example, an encrypted replacement event might look like this:

 ```json
 {